joshvictor1024/interactive-ganja/README.md

 ## Development

+The framework of this playground is made up of `./index.html`, `./src/index.js`, and `./src/util.js`.
+Edit these files to alter its functionalities.

+Demos are given in `src/demo/`.
+One of them can be set to be displayed on page load, specified in `index.js`.

-Edit `./index.html` and `./src/*`.
-Run `npm run build` to generate new files from the modified source files.
+Since a bundler is used, every time changes are made, you need to run `npm run build`.
+This generates new files from the modified source files, and transfer them to the `build/` to be served.

-## Run
+## Serve

 Run `npm run build` first if you haven't done that before.

 To run the server locally, run `npm run serve`.
 This should serve `index.html` at `http://localhost:3000/`, which you can connect to with your browser.

+## Using the integrated editor

-The simple webpage has a CodeMirror code editor.
-Paste the ganja code you want to run into the code editor, then press "Run" to run code.
+This simple webpage has a CodeMirror code editor.
+Write `ganja.js` code in the code editor, then press "Run" to run code.
 Press "Clear" to clear the canvas.

-You will notice that after clicking "Run", a new area is appended to the end of the webpage, which is not what we want.
-Continue reading for a recommended solution.

-### Examples
+If you are new with `ganja.js`, we recommend that you take a look on [The CoffeeShop](https://enkimute.github.io/ganja.js/examples/coffeeshop.html), the official site hosting code examples.

+Unfortunately, if you paste code from The CoffeeShop directly into the editor, you may face several issues, though all of them are easy to solve.
+Read on for instructions on how to modify your code.

+### Spawning the graphical element

 Take this example from [The CoffeeShop](https://enkimute.github.io/ganja.js/examples/coffeeshop.html#pga3d_points_and_lines):